nodejs/node/doc/api/cli.md

 If a file is found, its path will be passed to the [ECMAScript module loader][] under any of the following conditions:

+* The program was started with a command-line flag that forces the entry point to be loaded with ECMAScript module loader.
 * The file has an `.mjs` extension.
+* The file does not have a `.cjs` extension.
 * The file nearest parent `package.json` file contains a top-level [`"type"`][] field with a value of `"module"`.
-* If the program was started with a command-line flag that forces the entry point to be loaded with ECMAScript module loader.

 Otherwise, the file is loaded using the CommonJS module loader.
 See [Modules loaders][] for more details.